joeavanzato/omni/README.md

 ### Detailed Usage
 ```
   -aggregate
-        skip everything except aggregation - in the case where the script has already been run and you just want to aggregate the results, such as force-closing/early termination
+        skip everything except aggregation - in the case where the script has already been run and you just want to aggregate the results
   -config string
         path to config file (default "config.yaml")
   -method string